A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation

 The logical operators $\bar{X}_F$ and $\bar{Z}_F$ have low minimum weights but large diameters, if the twists are far-separated (cf. Section~\ref{subsec:MFCs}).
-If only fermion parity conserving (FPC, i.e., even-weight) errors can occur, FT qubits are protected by the twists' separation~\cite{Maj_Ferm_Codes}.
+If only local, fermion parity conserving (FPC, i.e., even-weight) errors can occur, FT qubits are protected by the twists' separation~\cite{Maj_Ferm_Codes}.
 (Here we assume local coupling to the environment so that elementary FPC error operators are locally supported; all possible FPC error operators are products of these elementary FPC operators.)
 In realistic setups, however, we also have to contend with quasi-particle poisoning (QPP) resulting in non-FPC errors.
 The simplest such error operator is a single Majorana operator.
 To protect FT qubits from QPP, we can grow the size of the odd-length boundaries associated with twists and hence grow the weights of logical MZMs.
 As such (assuming we also increase twist separation), the FT qubits will have larger distances and so an increased protection against QPP noise.
 An example of such an enlarged hole is shown in Figure~\ref{subfig:Odd_Boundary}.